Skip to content

 Note : Any mention of the drug in the text is included as a drug label irrespective of whether it is being used in the experiment or not.

-Drug curated_drug
+curated_drug

 Cell line This field represents the cell line from which the sample was derived.
 Cell line labels already present in the source metadata are normalized using synonyms present in the cell line ontology we use.
 The cell line field is curated for a sample if the authors have cultured a particular cell line or bought it from organizations such as ATCC and then used it to further experiment.
-The names of the cell lines are harmonized by the cellosaurus ontology.
-Cell line curated_cell_line
+The names of the cell lines are harmonized by the cellosaurus ontology. curated_cell_line

 Cell Type This field represents the cell type of the samples within the study.
 Cell type labels already present in the metadata at the source are normalized using a normalization model.
 In case the labels are missing, related texts and abstracts are processed and further normalized to get the cell type metadata label.